Ranking, in general, becomes more accurate by using complex expressions which use many features.

 a ranking phase that will run in the stateless container after

-gathering the best hits from all content nodes; this can be used
+gathering the best hits from the content node phases; this can be used

 instead of or in addition to